Vortex0fficial/Cat-or-Dog/README.md

 - Uses Convolutional Neural Networks
 - Trained on Kaggle Cats and Dogs Datasets [https://www.microsoft.com/en-us/download/details.aspx?id=54765]
 - Identifies cats and dogs with 90% accuracy

+## The .ipynb file contains the code for the AI *but not the training data required to run it*